noahehall/theBookOfNoah/0current/haproxy.md

   # other common tasks

   # + routing tasks
   # ++ route requests to a backend server NAME if path begins with /api/
     use_backend NAME if {path_beg /api/ }

+  # ++ specify servers to be used in a backend
+    server NAME1 IP:PORT args
+    server NAME2 domain.com:PORT args
+    server NAME3 IP:PORT check args # opt into health checking

   # + start haproxy from an init file
   # ++ force daemon mode